 3D Printing (Additive Manufacturing)

-3D printing (additive manufacturing) builds parts layer by layer from digital models, enabling complex geometries, rapid iteration, and cost‑effective low to medium volumes.
+3D printing builds parts layer-by-layer from digital models, enabling complex geometries, fast iteration, and low-quantity production with process-dependent surface finish and tolerances.

 Overview